iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.vdh.exposurenotification___1.0/report.md

 > This app will only be useful when a significant number of the 8.5 million Virginians have installed it.
 It doesn't take up much space, so I've done my part at no cost.<br> :date: __2020-08-25 16:14:53__

-> It's amazing.
-I have the app even thou I'm in California.
-We need the app for California and all other states.
-Am I asking for to much?
-Lol.
-This covid is serious.
-Everyone needs this app<br> :date: __2020-08-24 22:10:38__

-> I installed the app and it seems to work as advertised.
-The downsides of the app are two-fold.
-The app would appear to be geographically limited to VA and it depends on people with COVID to voluntarily install the app and report they have COVID in a timely manner.
-That said, even a 30% solution has merit and hopefully use of this system will be nationwide if not worldwide.<br> :date: __2020-08-19 20:07:21__

 #### 3-star reviews